ISI-TechKnAcq/techknacq-data/acl2016/README.md

 - The ACL Anthology text corpus the topic model was learned from.
 We don't have the permissions to publicly distribute this at present, but it is available by request.

+## Acknowledgments

+This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via Air Force Research Laboratory (AFRL).
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of ODNI, IARPA, AFRL, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.